Bipartite chord diagram

 |Required field||Column added|

-Here is another query to get data to construct a simpler bipartite chord diagram:
+In case you want another example, here is another query to construct another bipartite chord diagram:

 from siem.logtrust.web.activity group every 15s by username, serverHost every 15s select count() as count